 In a 2002 study done by the Department of Neurology at the University of Maryland School of Medicine, after 20 Parkinson’s patients were treated with acupuncture for 16 sessions, 85 percent of patients reported subjective improvements of individual symptoms, including tremor, walking, handwriting, slowness, pain, sleep, depression and anxiety.
 There were no adverse effects.

-6. Supports Pregnancy, Labor & Postpartum Health
+6. Supports Pregnancy, Labor and Postpartum Health

 Many doctors are now recommending acupuncture as a treatment to reduce stress, balance hormones and ease the anxiety and pain of pregnancy and labor.